imoscovitz/wittgenstein/README.md

 <RIPPER object with fit ruleset (k=2, prune_size=0.33, dl_allowance=64)> # Hyperparameter details available in the docstrings and medium post
 ```

 Access the underlying trained model with the ruleset_ attribute.
 A ruleset is a disjunction of conjunctions -- 'V' represents 'or'; '^' represents 'and'.
+In other words, if any one of the inner-nested combinations of features are all true, the model predicts positive class.
 ```python
 >>> ripper_clf.ruleset_
 <Ruleset object: [physician-fee-freeze=n] V [synfuels-corporation-cutback=y^adoption-of-the-budget-resolution=y^anti-satellite-test-ban=n]>